Body cam video shows police in Ohio release K-9 dog onto Black man as he appeared to be surrendering

 He was seemingly unarmed.
 There is no mention of any weapon in the police report about the incident.

-Brian Higgins, a professor at the John Jay School of Criminal Justice, said part of the problem appeared to be miscommunication between state and local police.
+Brian Higgins, a professor at the John Jay College of Criminal Justice, said part of the problem appeared to be miscommunication between state and local police.

 "When you have other agencies ... that then descend on the incident, they have to be in some sort of agreement as to what the use of force practices will be," said Higgins.